startersclan/docker-sourceservers/README.md

 * `<version>` [(*/build/Dockerfile*)](https://github.com/startersclan/docker-sourceservers/blob/master/build/Dockerfile)
 * `<version>-layered` [(*/update/Dockerfile*)](https://github.com/startersclan/docker-sourceservers/blob/master/update/Dockerfile)

-## Games Images
+## Game Images

 Dedicated servers hosted on Steam are usually required to be running the *latest version* of the game in order for clients to connect to them.
-Simply use the `latest` tag for the latest version of the game.
+Simply use the `latest` tag for the latest version of a game.

 [![srcds-dockerhub-logo][]][srcds-dockerhub-link] [![hlds-dockerhub-logo][]][hlds-dockerhub-link]